 Virtual Video Village

-With HD Live Streaming, on-set video village can become a broadcast hub to any destination or server across the world.
+With HD Live Streaming, on-set video village is a broadcast hub to any destination or server across the world.
 In short, you can be on-set from anywhere.
 We call it Virtual Video Village.

 Never wait for dailies again

 Next came the digital delivery age.
-This was such a vast improvement over the sneaker net, or postal system, however it still took many hours to upload the footage.
-If there was no fast internet at the location it was simply impossible to get the digital dailies back to the executives. .
+This was a vast improvement over the sneakernet or postal system.
+However, it still took many hours to upload the footage.
+If there was a slow internet at the location it was impossible to get the digital dailies back to the executives.

 We caught up with Absolute Live Productions CEO Dave Rosen to discuss their recent use of the Virtual Video Village.